 But stay tuned for more electric Chrysler cars soon.
 The brand has released major targets to release a new lineup of EVs, including the sleek Chrysler Airflow crossover SUV by 2025, and will offer exclusively electric vehicles by 2028.

-Let’s dive into the details of the Chrysler cars of the past, present, and future.
+Let’s dive into the details of the past, present, and future Chrysler cars.

 Although Chrysler may have looked like it was tip-toeing the line between life and death, the great American car brand might be hibernating like a grizzly bear.
 It’s now poised for a glorious comeback.